MonuJangra-git/Dockerized-PHP-MySQL-Web-Application-on-AWS/README.md

 - A protected dashboard page
 - A MySQL database for storing users
 - Docker Compose setup for PHP, Nginx, MySQL, and phpMyAdmin
+- Daily database backups in both machine and s3

 ## Tech Stack